APL-Huddersfield/SOFA-for-Max/README.md

 ### Installing

 This source code can be built using either Xcode or Visual Studio.
 The resulting objects can then be placed in a location within your Max search path e.g. ~/Documents/Max 7/Library/SOFA

+Windows Users: You will need to place some extra DLL files in your Max install folder.
+These are in the "Dependencies" folder of the latest release.
+Depending on the bit-ness you use, these should be placed in either "C:\Program Files (x86)\Cycling '74\Max" for 32-bit Max, or "C:\Program Files\Cycling '74\Max" for 64-bit Max.

 ## License